Get started with Snyk Open Source to inspect, find and fix vulnerabilities in your code.

 - Creates a Webhook, so when you change code, Snyk tests your pull / merge requests, to check that new dependencies do not introduce more vulnerabilities.

 You can now view vulnerability results for imported projects.
 The Projects tab appears by default after import, showing vulnerability information for project you've imported.

-See View issues and the dependency tree for more details.
+See View project information for more details.